halcolo/Airflow_deployment/README.md

     └── variables.py

 With the three files from root, you can see the classes at 'spreadsheet.py' and 'clean_data.py', and the 'variables.py' have the variables to call the process, please set the variables before run the application in airflor or to test in local ('variables.py').

-´Alternative: Use enviroment variables to replace th efile "variables.py" and read the enviroment variables with python.os library´
+`Alternative: Use enviroment variables to replace th efile "variables.py" and read the enviroment variables with python.os library.`

 To run you can install the requirements in your virtualEnv or in your localEnv, to run the process at Airflow, just upload the files 'main.py' and 'clean_data.py' located at Airflow Dag's folder, replace the variables from the 'clean_data.py'.

 | Aplication| Version|